Firearm Owner's Identification

-In the U.S. state of Illinois, residents must possess a FOID card, or Firearm Owners Identification card, in order to legally possess or purchase firearms or ammunition in the state.
+In the U.S. state of Illinois, residents must possess a FOID card, or Firearm Owners Identification card, in order to legally possess or purchase firearms or ammunition.
 The applicable law has been in effect since 1968, but has been subject to several subsequent amendments.

 Background

 The FOID card is issued by the Illinois State Police, with the application being submitted either online or via a paper application process.
 Police first perform a check of the applicant on the National Instant Criminal Background Check System (NICS), an electronic database maintained by the FBI.
 Grounds for disqualification include a conviction for a felony or for an act of domestic violence, a conviction for assault or battery within the last five years, or being the subject of an order of protection.
 The police also check an Illinois Department of Human Services database, to disqualify any applicant who has been adjudicated as a mental defective, or who has been a patient of a mental institution within the last five years.
 Mental health professionals are required to inform state authorities about patients who display violent, suicidal or threatening behavior, for inclusion in the Human Services database.
 The police may also check other sources of information.
 There are additional requirements for applicants under the age of 21.

 A FOID card legally must be granted within 30 days from the date the application is received, unless the applicant does not qualify.
 However, by January 2006, the backlog had increased and the State Police were taking as long as 50 days, in violation of the law, to issue or deny the FOID.
 By March 2013 the delay was often at least 60 days.
 By March 2020 this had increased to more than 90 days.
 Cards issued on or after June 1, 2008 are valid for ten years; cards issued prior to June 1, 2008 were valid for five years.
 The FOID card will be revoked before its expiration if the individual becomes disqualified as described above.
 State statute allows for a $10 application fee; however, the total amount charged is $11 when a $1 service fee, which cannot be waived, is included.